 National Public Gardens Day

-The History Of National Public Gardens Day
+The History of National Public Gardens Day

-Now, organizations all across the U.S. celebrate this holiday including research facilities, botanical gardens, zoos, arboreta, and display gardens.
+Now, organizations all across the U.S. celebrate this holiday, including research facilities, botanical gardens, zoos, arboreta, and display gardens.

 Facts About Public Gardens

-- Other historic botanical gardens include the U.S. Botanic Garden (opened in 1850), and the Magnolia Plantation & Gardens (opened in 1870).
+- Other historic botanical gardens include the U.S. Botanic Garden (opened in 1850) and the Magnolia Plantation & Gardens (opened in 1870).

 - Middleton Place, a Charleston rice plantation from the 18th century, is home to one of the oldest landscaped gardens in the U.S.

-- The Japanese Tea Garden inside of San Francisco’s Golden Gate Park is the oldest public Japanese garden in the U.S.
+- The Japanese Tea Garden inside San Francisco’s Golden Gate Park is the oldest public Japanese garden in the U.S.

 Observing National Public Gardens Day